 You are 100% correct.
 I agree with you — I wish PayPal didn’t do this.

-Now, I can postulate a few reasons why PayPal might choose to behave this way … but I still can’t really justify it.
+I can guess why PayPal might choose to behave this way, but I can’t justify it.

 Become a Patron of Ask Leo! and go ad-free!

 PayPal and customer service

 It’s difficult for many people to understand that you are safer manually typing an internet address than you are clicking on a link in an email.
 It’s easier to click the link in the email and just not think about it.

 I understand that this distinction, though important, can be very confusing.
 “That’s a link to PayPal.
 It says it’s a link to PayPal.
 Why wouldn’t I click on that link to PayPal?”

 You and I know not all links that say they are from PayPal actually are from PayPal.
 Click on that link and you could end up somewhere else entirely — perhaps a scammer’s site that looks like PayPal but is not.